benjystanton/benjystanton.github.io/src/about/index.md

 I’m an hands-on interaction designer, product designer and user experience (UX) designer.
 I have experience in the public and private sector.
 I love working with agile, multidisciplinary teams that care about user-centred design.

-I love working on designs from start to finish, including:
+I work on designs from start to finish, including:

 - Defining user needs, problems and success measures
 - Setting user research objectives and observing user research